-INCOME FROM OPERATIONS.
+INCOME FROM OPERATIONS

 Income from operations increased 80% from \$18.6 million during the year ended June 30, 1999 to \$33.5 million during the year ended June 30, 2000.
-This increase is primarily associated with higher sales volume and lower cost of goods sold.
+This increase is associated with higher sales volume and lower cost of goods sold.

-Included in income from operations during the year ended June 30, 2000 were \$1.8 million in hardware and software revenues and \$2.4 million in direct expenses related to activities of the SSBU.
+Included in income from operations during the year ended June 30, 2000 were \$1.8 million in hardware and software revenues and \$2.4 million in direct expenses related to the SSBU.
 Included in income from operations during the year ended June 30, 1999 were \$2.2 million in hardware and software revenues and \$4.0 million in direct expenses related to the SSBU.
 The direct expenses include expenses from marketing and engineering activities, primarily related to compensation, trade shows, prototype development and direct costs related to the sale of the product.

-GAIN ON SALE OF BUSINESS UNIT.
-On January 18, 2000, the Company completed the sale of the SSBU to IBM.
-Payments are structured with an initial payment of \$4,500,000 (excluding \$1,000,000 to be held in escrow and payable on a contingent basis), followed by 12 quarterly contingent payments of \$1,500,000 plus interest.
+GAIN ON SALE OF DIVISION

+On January 18, 2000, the Company completed the sale of SSBU to IBM.
+Payments are structured with an initial payment of \$4.5 million (excluding \$1.0 million to be held in escrow and payable on a contingent basis), followed by 12 quarterly contingent payments of \$1.5 million plus interest.
 The quarterly payments are contingent upon IBM's continued use of the technology.
 If IBM defaults, Mercury has the right to recover the assets, including the patent and other intellectual property.
-The Company has recorded a \$4,820,000 gain on the sale of this division which includes cash received of \$6,100,000 less legal and advisory costs of \$581,000, costs reimbursable to IBM of \$499,000, and the net book value of equipment and inventories sold of \$200,000.
+The Company recorded a \$4.8 million gain on the sale of SSBU which includes cash received of \$6.1 million less legal and advisory costs of \$581,000, compensation costs of \$499,000, and the net book value of equipment and inventories sold of \$200,000.

-EQUITY LOSS IN JOINT VENTURE.
-In September, 1999, the Company formed AgileVision as a joint venture with Sarnoff Corporation, the developer of color television and a pioneer in the creation of digital television ("DTV").
+EQUITY LOSS IN JOINT VENTURE

+In September 1999, the Company formed AgileVision as a joint venture with Sarnoff Corporation, the developer of color television and a pioneer in the creation of digital television ("DTV").
 AgileVision provides broadcasters and cable providers equipment to optimize their DTV investment and develop new broadband media commerce revenue streams, including master control systems that permit broadcasters to perform multiple functions on a single platform that previously would have required the engineering and integration of numerous discrete products and systems.
-The Company's contribution to AgileVision was \$3.5 million in cash.
-During the year ended June 30, 2000, the Company recognized \$3.7 million in expenses related to the operation of AgileVision.
+During the year ended June 30, 2000, the Company's contribution to AgileVision was \$3.5 million in cash.
+During the year ended June 30, 2000, the Company recognized \$3.7 million of losses on the equity-basis of accounting related to the operation of AgileVision.
 No expenses were recognized during the year ended June 30, 1999.

-INTEREST INCOME, NET.
+INTEREST INCOME, NET

 The Company earned \$1.3 million in interest income, net, during the year ended June 30, 1999 and \$1.7 million during the year ended June 30, 2000.
 This increase primarily reflects higher average cash balances.

-PROVISION FOR INCOME TAXES.
+PROVISION FOR INCOME TAXES

 The Company's provision for income taxes was \$6.6 million during the year ended June 30, 1999 and \$11.4 million during the year ended June 30, 2000.
-The Company's effective tax rate was 33.0% during the year ended June 30, 1999 and 31.5% during the year ended June 30, 2000.
+The Company's effective tax rate was 33% during the year ended June 30, 1999 and 31.5% during the year ended June 30, 2000.
 During fiscal 2000, the tax rate was reduced primarily due to a reduction in state taxes.